 Other Notable Features: No foreign transaction fees, automatic Platinum Elite status, fourth night reward on every rewards stay, Up to $100 credit for Global Entry/TSA precheck, complimentary room upgrades, guaranteed room availability, extended checkout, priority check-in, complimentary internet, $30 spa credit, 50% bonus on base points, elite rollover nights, IHG Rewards Club concierge, trip cancellation/interruption insurance, travel accident insurance, travel and emergency assistance, lost baggage insurance, baggage delay insurance, cell phone insurance

-With a large sign-up bonus to date and a slate of valuable travel perks — including up to a $100 credit for Global Entry/TSA Precheck every four years — the IHG Rewards Club Premier card is perfect for frequent guests of IHG hotels or anyone looking for a generous hotel rewards card with a large hotel network.
+With its largest sign-up bonus to date and a slate of valuable travel perks — including up to a $100 credit for Global Entry/TSA Precheck every four years — the IHG Rewards Club Premier card is perfect for frequent guests of IHG hotels or anyone looking for a generous hotel rewards card with a large hotel network.

 Automatic Platinum Elite status offers cardholders even more value, such as complimentary room upgrades, guaranteed room availability and a $30 spa credit for each hotel stay.
 All of this comes in addition to a great earnings rate on IHG hotel stays and double points on gas station, grocery store and restaurant purchases.

-The IHG Rewards Club Premier credit card is currently offering a generous sign-up bonus of 125,000 bonus points plus a Reward Night to new cardholders who spend $3,000 on purchases in the first three months of opening an account.
+The IHG Rewards Club Premier credit card is currently offering its most generous sign-up bonus to date: 150,000 bonus points after you spend $3,000 on purchases in the first three months of opening an account.
 This is a 25,000-point increase to the card’s previous bonus and beats out the card’s highest-ever offer by 10,000 points.

 Like many other hotel credit cards, IHG points are inflated, which means they’re only worth about 0.55 cents apiece when used to book rewards nights.
-That said, the sign-up bonus is still worth close to $700 when redeemed for a hotel stay.
+Even so, the sign-up bonus is worth around $825 when redeemed for a hotel stay.

 Although most cardholders won’t spend enough to qualify, the IHG Rewards Club Premier card also offers 10,000 bonus points each anniversary year in which you spend $20,000 on purchases (and make one additional purchase).
 The bigger yearly incentive, however, is the certificate for a rewards night each year on your card anniversary, which can be used at any IHG hotel that costs 40,000 points or less per night.
 At 0.55 cents/point, you’re looking at a maximum $220 value for the certificate, which more than covers the card’s $89 annual fee (as a reminder, the fee is $0 for the first year).